BuelentUendes/CP_4_graphs/README.md

 # CP_4_graphs
-Code basis for the final project of the course: **"Machine Learning for Graphs"** taught at the Vrije University Amsterdam, 2024.
+Code basis for the final project of the course: **"Machine Learning for Graphs"** taught at the Vrije Universiteit Amsterdam, 2024.
 **This is work in progress and will be updated incrementally.**
 ___
 **Installation:**